Search

 We often hear about “augmented reality” and “virtual reality”, sometimes interchangeably, however it is not.

-Indeed, the augmented reality and virtual reality (usually abbreviated AR and VR) are the reality technologies that enrich or replace a real environment by a simulated environment.
+Indeed, augmented reality and virtual reality (usually abbreviated AR and VR) are the reality technologies that enrich or replace a real environment with a simulated environment.
 That is all the resemblance between them.

-In fact, the augmented reality (AR) enriches your surrounding by adding digital elements in the reality, often by using a smartphone camera.
+In fact, augmented reality (AR) enriches your surroundings by adding digital elements to reality, often by using a smartphone camera.
 You can for example see the weather forecast without obstructing your field of vision.
 Or again, a speed indicator when you cycle or the details on the artwork in a museum.
 This is a bit as if we added a supplementary information “layer” to the reality, but without ever leaving it.

-Regarding the virtual reality (VR), it is a complete environmental simulation which replaces the user’s world by an entirely virtual world.
-As these virtual environments are created from scratch, they often aim to go beyond the reality.
+Regarding virtual reality (VR), it is a complete environmental simulation that replaces the user’s world with an entirely virtual world.
+As these virtual environments are created from scratch, they often aim to go beyond reality.
 For example, the VR can allow the user to swim with exotic fish near the Great Barrier Reef.

 The “mixed reality” (MR) is sometimes added to these two realities, where, by specially designed goggles, the potentials of virtual reality and augmented reality come together.
 Thus, realistic 3D images appear in the real world.
 You can for example play a game in which hostile robots enter your living room through the walls or place a virtual TV on the wall, which will always be hung when you watch it.